 Increased systemic exposure to rosuvastatin has been observed in subjects receiving rosuvastatin concomitantly with various protease inhibitors in combination with ritonavir.
-Consideration should be given both to the benefit of lipid lowering by use of rosuvastatin in HIV patients receiving protease inhibitors and the potential for increased rosuvastatin plasma concentrations when initiating and up titrating rosuvastatin doses in patients treated with protease inhibitors.
-The concomitant use with certain protease inhibitors is not recommended unless the dose of rosuvastatin is adjusted.
+Consideration should be given both to the benefit of lipid lowering by use of Rosuvastatin in HIV patients receiving protease inhibitors and the potential for increased rosuvastatin plasma concentrations when initiating and up titrating Rosuvastatin doses in patients treated with protease inhibitors.
+The concomitant use with certain protease inhibitors is not recommended unless the dose of Rosuvastatin is adjusted.
+(See sections 4.2 and 4.5).